top of page

 8. The main characteristic of Paramaśiva is Svātantrya (Absolute Freedom).

-The main characteristic, the main mark, of Paramaśiva (or the most excellent Anuttara) is Svātantrya or Absolute Freedom.
-Although He is one, by His own Power of Absolute Freedom, that is, from His Self, through His Self, and in His Self, He manifests the entire one hundred and eighteen worlds, from Sadāśiva to Kālāgni, which are crowded with countless living creatures.
+The main characteristic the principle mark of Paramaśiva or the most excellent Anuttara is Svātantrya or Absolute Freedom.
+Although He is one, through His own Power of Absolute Freedom i.e. from His Self, by His Self, and in His Self, manifests the totality of one hundred and eighteen worlds, from Sadāśiva down to Kālāgni, which are crowded with countless living creatures.

 स निःशेषस्वतन्त्रः परनिरपेक्षत्वात्॥९॥